Snooty

-Snooty (July 21, 1948 – July 23, 2017) was a male Florida manatee that resided at the Bishop Museum of Science and Nature's Parker Manatee Aquarium in Bradenton, Florida.
+Snooty (July 21, 1948 – July 23, 2017) was a male Florida manatee that resided at the South Florida Museum's Parker Manatee Aquarium in Bradenton, Florida.
 He was one of the first recorded captive manatee births, and at age 69, he was the oldest manatee in captivity, and possibly the oldest manatee in the world.
 Due to his hand rearing from birth, Snooty was never released into the wild and was the only manatee at the museum's aquarium that had regular human interaction.

 Life history

 During 1948, Samuel J. Stout, owner of the Miami Aquarium and Tackle Company, acquired a permit from the State of Florida to own a single manatee, a female he had named Lady.
 On July 21, 1948, Lady gave birth to a male calf Stout named "Baby".
 Due to his permit allowing him to keep only a single manatee, he had to find a new home for the calf.
 Around the same time, the city of Bradenton in Manatee County wished to acquire a manatee for their 1949 De Soto Heritage Festival, and learned of the birth of Baby at the Miami Aquarium and Tackle Company.

 After De Soto Celebration Association member Walter Hardin acquired a permit for a manatee exhibition, the city built a tank on the municipal pier and arranged for Stout to bring Baby from Miami to Bradenton for the festival.
 Afterwards, Stout returned with the manatee to Miami, but Stout was still only legally allowed to keep a single manatee.

 In April 1949, arrangements were made to allow Baby to become a permanent resident of Bradenton's South Florida Museum, where a new 3000 USgal round tank was completed in May for Baby.
 Baby began living in the tank on June 20, 1949.
 According to the book The Legacy: South Florida Museum, Stout arrived in Bradenton late at night and was unable to locate the museum's curator, Dr. Lester Leigh, to unlock the door, and received help from the sheriff and a group of prisoners to move Baby into his new home.
 The manatee remained named Baby through November 1949, after which he became known as Baby Snoots, possibly by Stout, or popularly believed to have been inspired by Fanny Brice's The Baby Snooks Show.
 As the manatee aged, he became known simply as Snooty.

 In 1966, the South Florida Aquarium moved from the Bradenton Municipal Pier to its current location, where a new, larger 9000 USgal pool was built for Snooty.
 He was also granted official mascot status for Manatee County, Florida.
 In 1993, the museum underwent renovations, and Snooty was moved to a 60000 USgal pool.
 The pool was renovated in 1998 to allow for better care for Snooty and now two more companion manatees for rehabilitation (in accordance with the Manatee Rehabilitation Network, the Sea to Shore Alliance, and the Florida Fish and Wildlife Conservation Commission).
 Since 1998, starting with Newton, the Parker Manatee Aquarium has helped in rehabilitation for 25 manatees.